When Conservatives Are Right...

 [emphasis added]

-So, this "free trade" stuff has worked out for us about as well as the "free market" stuff worked out for the economy.
+So, this "free trade" stuff has worked out for us about we well as the "free market" stuff worked out for the economy.
 Free market and deregulation ideology destroyed the economy.
 Free trade has destroyed our ability to earn money and recover from the destruction of the economy.